ionic-enterprise/tutorials/docs/integrations/pdfs/download.md

 ## Best Way to Download

-The best approach is to use the `DownloadFile` method.
+The best approach is to use the Capacitor Filesystem plugin, and it's `DownloadFile` method.

 Below we download the file from a `url`, setting `path` to the filename we want the file to be stored as on the device.